menu

 Real Estate Prices & Overview

-Sylvan Heights is an urban neighborhood (based on population density) located in Nashville, Tennessee.
+Sylvan Heights is a suburban neighborhood (based on population density) located in Nashville, Tennessee.

 Sylvan Heights real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Sylvan Heights neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.